 Carter Woodson, a Harvard educated scholar and sociocultural visionary, changed the telling of Black history forever.
 Born to former slaves in 1875, he would go on to create Negro History Week,which evolved into the global observance we know today as Black History Month.
-This month of observance is and Canada during the month of February.
+This month of observance is celebrated in the United States and Canada during the month of February.

 Celebrate with the Countway Library

-Members of the Longwood medical community can celebrate the culture, history, and achievements of African American life with Countway Library, which is offering all month.
+Members of the Longwood medical community can celebrate the culture, history, and achievements of African American life with Countway Library, which is offering affirming and inspiring events all month.

 Come together for cozy fireside chats with Harvard’s own accomplished Black health professionals.
 Hear their personal stories and talk with them about their journeys and professional trajectories as Black individuals at Harvard.
 Relax and recharge with lively events featuring conversations about art, personal care, cuisine, and professional development.